Buying property?

 This agreement is conditional upon the purchaser being satisfied with the results of a due diligence investigation of the property and the purchaser’s intended development of it by 5pm on [Insert Date].

 If the purchaser is dissatisfied with any aspect of this investigation the purchaser may at the purchaser’s absolute discretion by notice in writing terminate this agreement and in such case any deposit paid must immediately be refunded in full.
-This clause is inserted for the sole benefit of the purchaser and the purchaser is under no obligation whatsoever to supply any reasons for the purchaser’s dissatisfaction with any aspect of the investigation.
+This clause is inserted for the sole benefit of the purchaser and the purchaser is under no obligation whatsoever to supply any reasons for the purchaser’s dissatisfaction with any aspect of the investigation.The vendor undertakes and agrees to:

-(a) allow the purchaser together with consultants employed by the purchaser full access to the property for the purposes of the due diligence investigation; and
+a) allow the purchaser together with consultants employed by the purchaser full access to the property for the purposes of the due diligence investigation; and

-(b) provide to the purchaser any information held relating to the property relevant to the due diligence investigation. - Solicitor approval – REINZ standard clause:
+b) provide to the purchaser any information held relating to the property relevant to the due diligence investigation. - Sale of the Purchaser’s Property – REINZ standard clause:

 This agreement is conditional upon the purchaser obtaining an unconditional agreement for the sale of the purchaser’s property situated at [Insert Address] for [$ ] or such lesser amount as the purchaser accepts on terms and conditions acceptable to the purchaser by [insert date] .
 This condition is inserted for the sole benefit of the purchaser.